- Which companies offer the cheapest non-owner car insurance in Minnesota?

 - Compare Minnesota non-owners car insurance rates with other states

-The cheapest non-owner car insurance in Minnesota is from Auto-Owners, with an average rate of $65.
-The second most affordable option in Minnesota is Western National Insurance, with an average rate of $170.
+Auto-Owners offers the lowest non-owner car insurance rates in Minnesota, with an average cost of $65.
+The next most affordable option is Western National Insurance, which has an average rate of $170.

-The table below shows the most affordable non-owner car insurance companies in Minnesota.
+The table below lists the most budget-friendly non-owner car insurance companies in Minnesota.

 | Company | Average annual premium | Average monthly premium |